-E. Instructional Leadership Weight: 30%
+E. Instructional Leadership

 Ineffective (1 pt) Minimally Effective (2 pt) Effective (3 pt) Highly Effective (4 pt) Rating E1 Performance evaluation system Professional Standards for Educational Leaders: 6, 9, 10 No performance evaluation system is in place and/or not all evaluations have been completed as required.
-Evaluations are completed but not entirely in compliance or are inconsistent with state law.
-Evaluations are completed in a timely manner.
-Some less than "effective" staff lack individualized development plans.
-Performance evaluation system in place that is in compliance with state law.
-Required evaluations completed.
-Necessary development plans in place.
-Evaluations are consistent across district.
-E2 Staff development Professional Standards for Educational Leaders: 6, 10 Staff development isn't consistently provided.
+Most performance evaluations are completed in a timely manner and are in compliance with state law.
+All required performance evaluations are completed in a timely manner and are in compliance with state law.
+Individual Development Plans are provided to staff rated as less than effective.
+Performance evaluation system has been established that is in compliance with state law, provides opportunities for growth to instructional staff, and is applied consistently across the district with consistent results.
+E2 Building-Level Leadership Professional Standards for Educational Leaders: 4, 6, 7 No effort is made to foster autonomy at school buildings.
+Expectations regarding learning and instruction have not been identified.
+Little effort is made to foster autonomy at school buildings.
+Expectations regarding learning and instruction are vague or unclear.
+Efforts are made to foster autonomy a Principals are provided defined autonomy consistently with accountability.
+Clear, non-negotiable goals for learning and instruction have been established that provide school leadership teams with the responsibility and authority for determining how to meet those goals.
+E3 Staff development Professional Standards for Educational Leaders: 6, 10 Staff development isn't consistently provided.
 Staff members are responsible for their own improvement.
 Staff development programs are offered based upon available opportunities.
 Staff development programs are offered based upon available opportunities that are targeted toward staff growth and increasing student achievement.
 Staff development programs are individualized, targeted toward district-specific goals and are sustained to increase student achievement.
-E3 School improvement Professional Standards for Educational Leaders: 6, 9, 10 School improvement efforts are limited.
+E4 School Improvement Professional Standards for Educational Leaders: 6, 9, 10 School improvement efforts are limited.
 There is no comprehensive plan in place.
 School improvement plans are in place at the building level but lack district-wide coordination.
 School improvement plans are in place at all buildings and align to the district-wide goals.
 School improvement plans are in place at all buildings and align to the district-wide goals.
 Systems are in place for implementation of improvement efforts and monitoring of progress.
-E4 Curriculum Professional Standards for Educational Leaders: 4, 7 Curriculum isn't a priority in the district and/or is inconsistent across grade levels.
+E5 Curriculum Professional Standards for Educational Leaders: 4, 7 Curriculum isn't a priority in the district and/or is inconsistent across grade levels.
 Teachers are allowed to define their own curriculum.
 There is little coordination.
 A curriculum is in place that seeks to meet the state standards.
 Curriculum is in place, aligned across grade levels and in compliance with state standards.
-E5 Instruction Professional Standards for Educational Leaders: 4, 6, 7 There is little to no focus on instruction.
+E6 Instruction Professional Standards for Educational Leaders: 4, 6, 7 There is little to no focus on instruction.
 Technology is not utilized in classroom instruction.
 Teachers are encouraged to enhance their instructional skills and embrace technology, but no comprehensive program(s) is in place.
 Effort is made to accommodate diverse learning styles, needs and levels of readiness.
 Some effort is made to incorporate technology into learning.
 Instructional practices in place that are differentiated and personalized to student needs.
 Technology is used to enhance teaching and learning.
-E6 Student feedback Professional Standards for Educational Leaders: 3, 5 Doesn't accept input or seek student feedback.
+E7 Student feedback Professional Standards for Educational Leaders: 3, 5 Doesn't accept input or seek student feedback.
 Accepts suggestions and input from students but does not seek it.
-Readily accepts student input and engages students in district-wide goal setting.
-Actively seeks student input, creates methods for students to be actively involved in setting district-wide goals.
-E7 Student attendance Professional Standards for Educational Leaders: 5 Attendance isn't addressed as a policy issue.
-Attendance rates are decreasing.
-Attendance isn't an area of focus; and therefore, student attendance is a matter left to itself.
-Attendance rates fluctuate at will.
-Attendance is an area of focus.
-There are plans and interventions in place to address chronic attendance problems.
-Attendance rates are improving.
-Attendance is an area of focus.
-Individual student attendance problems are addressed early and supports are put into place.
-Attendance rates are being maintained at a high level.
+Readily accepts student input and engages students in district- wide goal development and/or decision-making.
+Actively seeks student input, creates methods for students to be actively involved in development of district-wide goals as well as decision-making.